mpaiva/blog/_pages/about.md

 <small>Creative Director - ProcessMap, Corp, Florida</small>

-Built a world-class cross-functional team of designers and front-end developers; established a healthy and fast-paced creative environment that enabled frequent engagement with end-users.
+- Built a world-class cross-functional team of designers and front-end developers; established a healthy and fast-paced creative environment that enabled frequent engagement with end-users.

 <small>Creative Director - Sapient Global Markets, New York City</small>

-Played a strategic role in introducing Lean UX practices in the design process to help accelerate the way Sapient UX teams were embedded in Agile environments.
-Lead multiple strategic design initiatives with Wall Street banks while directing product design teams.
+- Introduced Lean UX practices in the design process to help accelerate the way Sapient UX teams were embedded in Agile environments.

 <small>UX Director - Reuters, Boston/New York City</small>

-Thomson Reuters Eikon Mobile - Responsible for the overall interaction design of wearables, smartphones, and tablets for Thomson Reuters Eikon.
-Introduced responsive web design practices design systems components, while converting .Net into proper web standards adoption using HTML5 and CSS3 using Angular.
+- Responsible for the interaction design of wearables, smartphones, and tablets for Thomson Reuters Eikon.

 ---